Frank Sinatra: 1982–1997: Later career and final projects

-Sinatra was honored at 1983 Kennedy Center Honors, alongside Katherine Dunham, James Stewart, Elia Kazan, and Virgil Thomson.
-Quoting Henry James, President Reagan said in honoring his old friend that "art was the shadow of humanity" and that Sinatra had "spent his life casting a magnificent and powerful shadow".
+Sinatra was honored at the 1983 Kennedy Center Honors, alongside Katherine Dunham, James Stewart, Elia Kazan, and Virgil Thomson.
+Quoting Henry James, President Reagan said in honoring his old friend that "art was the shadow of humanity" and that Sinatra had "spent his life casting a magnificent and powerful shadow."

 On September 21, 1983, Sinatra filed a $2 million court case against Kitty Kelley, suing her for punitive damages, before her unofficial biography, His Way, was even published.
 The book became a best-seller for "all the wrong reasons" and "the most eye-opening celebrity biography of our time", according to William Safire of The New York Times.
 Sinatra was always adamant that such a book would be written on his terms, and he himself would "set the record straight" in details of his life.

 According to Kelley, the family detested her and the book, which took its toll on Sinatra's health.
 Kelley says that Tina Sinatra blamed her for her father's colon surgery in 1986.
-He was forced to drop the case on September 19, 1984, with several leading newspapers expressing concerns about his views on censorship.
+He was forced to drop the case on September 19, 1984, with several leading newspapers expressing concerns about censorship.

-In 1984, Sinatra worked with Quincy Jones for the first time in nearly two decades on the album, L.A.
+In 1984, Sinatra worked with Quincy Jones for the first time in nearly two decades on the album L.A.
 Is My Lady, which was well received critically.
 The album was a substitute for another Jones project, an album of duets with Lena Horne, which had to be abandoned.
 In 1986, Sinatra collapsed on stage while performing in Atlantic City and was hospitalized for diverticulitis, which left him looking frail.
 Two years later, Sinatra reunited with Martin and Davis and went on the Rat Pack Reunion Tour, during which they played many large arenas.
-When Martin dropped out of the tour early on, a rift developed between them and the two never spoke again.
+When Martin dropped out of the tour early on, a rift developed between them, and the two never spoke again.

-On June 6, 1988, Sinatra made his last recordings with Reprise for an album which was not released.
+On June 6, 1988, Sinatra made his last recordings with Reprise for an album that was not released.
 He recorded "My Foolish Heart", "Cry Me a River", and other songs.
 Sinatra never completed the project, but take number 18 of "My Foolish Heart" may be heard in The Complete Reprise Studio Recordings (1995).